-Start with values: how innovation can be bold, fast and responsible
+Start with values: innovation can be about achieving what you believe in

 There is an increasing expectation from users, investors, and employees for organisations that understand their role in society and try to make a positive difference while having minimal negative consequences.